plomino/Plomino/README.rst

 * create your own custom applications from a web interface without programming
 * create and design forms in WYSIWYG mode
 * easily embed charts or maps
-* create specific actions with formula (compute fields, send emails, ...)
+* create specific actions with formulas (compute fields, send emails, ...)
 * adapt the application behaviour depending on the user access rights and roles
 * import/export your application structure and/or your application data,
   including replication between Plomino instances